alt-sci-dat/AI-Virtual-KB/README.md

 ### For macOS Users
 1. Download the latest release from the [Releases](https://github.com/alt-sci-dat/AI-Virtual-KB/releases) page
-2. Extract the downloaded file
+2. Download the `AI_Virtual_Keyboard.dmg` file
-3. Double-click `AI_Virtual_Keyboard.app`
+3. Double-click the DMG file to mount it
+4. Drag the app to your Applications folder
+5. Launch from Applications
-4. Grant camera permissions when prompted
+6. Grant camera permissions when prompted

 ### For Windows Users
 1. Download the latest release from the [Releases](https://github.com/alt-sci-dat/AI-Virtual-KB/releases) page
-2. Extract the downloaded file
+2. Download the `AI_Virtual_Keyboard_Setup.exe` file
-3. Double-click `AI_Virtual_Keyboard.exe`
+3. Run the installer and follow the installation wizard
+4. Launch from the Start menu or desktop shortcut
-4. Grant camera permissions when prompted
+5. Grant camera permissions when prompted

 ## Usage